May: Scottish government 'obsessed' with independence

 Uncertainty over Brexit has led to speculation that the Scottish National Party could call for a second independence referendum: in last year's referendum, 62% of voters in Scotland wanted to remain in the European Union.

 May accused the SNP, which controls the devolved administration in Edinburgh, of holding an "obsession" with independence and neglecting other domestic issues.
-She said that a " tunnel-vision nationalism, which focuses only on independence at any cost, sells Scotland short."
+She said that a "tunnel-vision nationalism, which focuses only on independence at any cost, sells Scotland short."

 She said the UK government would negotiate a deal with the European Union that would protect Scottish interests after Brexit.